My Story on and off the court

 I have had Mental Health problems for a number of years and am quite open about the challenges I face with Depression and Anxiety.
 I have recently qualified as a Mental Health First Aider and Youth Mental Health First Aider and believe that it is vital we get the whole issue of Mental Health out in the open and help stop the stigma that many people face.

 I truly believe that my successes and struggles have made me the person I am today.
-I am a qualified to Level 2 in British Sign Language and Level 3 in Counselling skills and am due to start the next stage of my Counselling training in Oct 2020.
+I am a qualified to Level 2 in British Sign Language and Level 3 in Counselling skills and am currently studying the MA in Clinical Counselling at the University of Chester.

 My business is named 'Believe it' after Dame Kelly Holmes signed a book for me saying 'Anything is possible if you Believe it ' so I decided to use that to motivate me and remind me of where I am today thanks to the Dame Kelly Holmes Trust and all the people who have helped me in my Sporting Career.